OUR STORY /

 Ms. Meiyi experienced it firsthand when she trained professionally at the Bolshoi Ballet Academy, and she grew not only in her technique as a ballet dancer, but also in her love and respect for this art form.
-She started teaching so that her students can experience the same and through Vaganova ballet training, we want to bring out the best in each dancer - in technique, artistry and performance.
+She started teaching so that her students can experience the same.
+Here at RBA, we are serious about giving proper training to each and every dancer and through Vaganova ballet training, we want to bring out the best in each dancer - in technique, artistry and performance.

 WHAT WE DO /Our classes and curriculum

 All of our classes are based on the Vaganova ballet method, and we welcome dancers from different backgrounds.
 We love inspiring and training the next generation of dancers, and helping them achieve success in different areas of classical ballet, such as:

 - Ballet exams with master teachers from Russia